 When it comes to energy-efficient light installations, two types of bulbs come to mind.
 These include LED and Fluorescent Lights.

 Light Emitting Diodes (LEDs) are extremely energy efficient bulbs that produce light when a current passes through them.
 Essentially, they consist of semiconductors that convert electricity into light.

 Previously, LEDs were only a preserve for traffic lights, penlights and instrument panels.
 However, this is no longer the case.
 They are now common in most buildings due to their efficiency.

-According to ENERGY STAR, LEDs use only 20% to 25% of energy compared to traditional bulbs.
-Essentially, they require on 2 to 17 watts of electricity, which is about 1/30 of what fluorescent lights use.
+According to ENERGY STAR, LEDs use only 20% – 25% of energy compared to traditional bulbs.
+Essentially, they require only 2 to 17 watts of electricity, which is about 1/30 of what fluorescent lights use.

 Another highlight is that LED lights emit very little heat, as a result, conserving more energy.
 Moreover, you can use this option with solar panels, subsequently saving more money on lighting costs.

 Fluorescent lights (CFL) are similarly energy-efficient bulbs.
 However, they work in a different way to LED lights in that current has to flow between the electrodes inside the bulb for it to light.
 This may take up to 3 minutes for the bulb to light fully.
 Moreover, fluorescents produce heat and use about 80% of this energy to generate light.

 What is more alarming is that fluorescents give off UV/IR radiation.
 This could be dangerous in the long-term, given that it is one of the leading causes of eye fatigue and eyestrain.